Thorfgin/charactercreator2/README.md

 	> DECLINED: Loresheet kolom is lang niet overal nodig, is het handig om de download PDF knop bij de acties te plaatsen?
 		Meh, weten dat er *geen* loresheet voor is, is soms net zo belangrijk.
 Ik zie ze liever in de tabel direct erbij

 	=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

 	DONE
+	20240501	FIX: change the way skills are selected, by referencing id instead of skill.
+			Skills may no be unique in name, for example 'extra wilskracht' exists twice in ExtraVaardigheden.
+			This may cause issues with the saves, because everything is reference by skillname.
+			FIX: vaardigheden.json: change the way spells/recipies are selected, by referencing id instead of name.
+			FIX spreuken.json: change the way spells are selected, by referencing spell id instead of spell name.
+			FIX recepten.json: change the way recipes are selected, by referencing recipe id instead of recipe name.

+	20240430	FIX: Typos in templates, sizing of the Info description of a Template.
+			FIX: Updated FAQ > printing the character is possible by PDF export.

+	20240420	CRITICAL FIX: Automatic CNAME listing for the GitHub Pages > or the site goes down CRITICAL FIX: Sentry finding, ensure Safari can handle the PDF.
+				>> DEFECT: jsPDF PubSub Error Font is not stored as string-data in vFS, import fonts or remove declaration doc.addFont('InknutAntiqua-Regular.ttf').
+			FIX: Add text '/per Day' to mana gained.
+			FIX: Character Eigenschappen and Energy per Day is not not exporting propperly.
+			FIX: Change minimum XP to 0, so editing MAX XP on mobile is allowed.
+			FIX: Close a modal when the user clicks outside the msg.
+			FIX: Change Recipe > Omschrijving, add text: 'Je kan nu Mythical Metal verwerken'.
+			FIX: When skills are sorted and a new skill is added, it is not added in the sorted order.
+			FIX: Filter skill 'Leermeester Expertise' from the Basisvaardigheden when IsChecked is set.

 	20240416	FIX: Kennis van Kruiden inspirition adjusted 3 to 2 inspiration.
 				FIX: Max saved XP cap raised from 2 to 3.
 			FIX: Size of the Recipy panel adjusted so "Minor potion of inspiration of the magi" fits.